coder/docs/workspaces/workspace-templates/templates.md

 #### workspace.specs.kubernetes.run-as-user.value

-Sets the `runAsUser` attribute on the workspace pod, which controls the UID used within containers.
+Sets the `runAsUser` attribute on the workspace's PodSecurityContext, which controls the UID used within containers.
 The value must be a numeric UID.

 If not specified, this defaults to the UID specified in the image metadata, as specified in the [Kubernetes